 *Side note, one benefit of going to the Renaissance Festival is eventually you can find a halfway decent picture having to do with peasants.
 This particular picture is of Batman at around 4 years old.

 Middle Ages peasants unit: housing

-We started off our unit looking at peasant housing.
-Most houses then were made of waddle and daub, and had dirt floors (dirt floors are cheap and easy).
+We started off our unit by looking at peasant housing.
+Most houses then were made of waddle and daub and had dirt floors (dirt floors are cheap and easy).
 To cut down on dirt and to help give warmth they made rugs to cover the floors.

-So, we started off our unit making a rug.
+So, we started off our unit by making a rug.
 The kids loved this activity.
-Somehow in all our years we hadn’t done a paper weaving activity.
+Somehow in all our years, we hadn’t done a paper weaving activity.